Outcomes4Me Secures $21M in Funding Learn more >>

 Figuring out your prostate cancer risk group isn’t about a single test result.
 Instead, your oncology team acts like a detective, gathering clues from several different sources to build a complete picture of your diagnosis.
 This comprehensive approach helps them understand the nature of the cancer and predict how it might behave over time.
 By looking at factors like your PSA level, Gleason score, and tumor stage together, your doctor can create a personalized assessment that will guide your treatment decisions.

-What your PSA level means
+What do your PSA levels tell you?

 One of the first clues your doctor will look at is your prostate-specific antigen (PSA) level.
 PSA is a protein produced by the prostate gland, and a simple blood test can measure how much of it is circulating in your bloodstream.
 While a higher PSA level can be a sign of prostate cancer, it’s not a definitive diagnosis on its own.
 Other conditions, like an enlarged prostate, can also cause PSA levels to rise.
 However, when cancer has been confirmed, your initial PSA blood test level is a key piece of information that helps determine the extent of the disease and contributes to your overall risk assessment.